ordohydra/Contract_Docs/README.md

 contract Figure:
 	func area() -> Double

-implementation Rect of Figure:
+impl Rect of Figure:
-	init(&width Double, &height Double): # `&` symbol is used to automatically "catch" reference for variable, not to make own copies of them manually
+	init(&width Double, &height Double): # `&` symbol is used to automatically "catch" reference for variable in constructor, not to make own copies of them manually

 	func area() -> Double:
 		return width * height